hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

     txn_header = TransactionHeader(
         batcher_pubkey=public_key_hex,
-        # This is what setting a dependency might look like:
+        # If we had any dependencies, this is what it might look like:
         # dependencies=['540a6803971d1880ec73a96cb97815a95d374cbad5d865925e5aa0432fcf1931539afe10310c122c5eaae15df61236079abbf4f258889359c4d175516934484a'],
         family_name='intkey',
         family_version='1.0',